mluginieski/Unit_converter/README.md

 # About and Contact
 Unit converter for physical simulations.
-For now, only a few physical units are accepted, and are most related to OFET's parameters.
+For now, only a few physical units are accepted and are most related to OFET's parameters.
 Contact: mluginieski@alunos.utfpr.edu.br
-Date: Mar 02, 2021
+Date: Dec 30, 2021

 # Mode of operation
 The function is now invoked by a list with three parameters.
-The fisrt one (parameters[0]) is the name of the variable and is not used on this function.
-The second (parameters[1]) is the float value tha should by converted or not.
+The first one (parameters[0]) is the name of the variable and is not used on this function.
+The second (parameters[1]) is the float value that should be converted or not.
 Finally the third (parameters[2]) is the unit.
-When the function converter is invoked, the unit is changed on the unit function and a conversion factor is passed to main funcion.
-After conversion the float value and the unit are returned to the involking function.
+When the function converter is invoked, the unit is changed on the unit function and a conversion factor is passed to the main function.
+After conversion, the float value and the unit are returned to the invoking function.

 # Usage
-  * Spacing between parameters on input should be give by a simple tab.
+  * Spacing between parameters on input should be given by a simple tab.
   * Some units accept prefixes like milli (m), micro (u), nano (n).
-The prefix should be written before the unit whitout any spacing, for example: micrometer-> um.
+The prefix should be written before the unit without any spacing, for example: micrometer-> 'um'.
-  * Dimensionless is written as a dot -> ..
+  * Dimensionless is written as a dot -> '.'.

 # Example of use:
 ```